 Boss FV-500H

-When it comes to volume pedals, the Boss FV-500H is the market leader.
+When we’re taking about volume pedals, the Boss FV-500H is the market leader.

 This road-tough pedal has a heavy-duty aluminum chassis with a super smooth pedal movement.
 The upper layer is made of a non-slip rubber which provides superb grip without feeling like sandpaper.
 The build quality, as we’ve come to expect from Boss, is excellent too.